 - Family Medical and Leave Act (FMLA): You have a right to go on leave from work to take care of yourself or family members.
 FMLA and California Fair Employment and Housing Act (FEHA) have regulations to protect families.

-- Business Litigation: We can help resolve a number of business disputes with customers, suppliers, contractors, employees, business partners, co-directors and shareholders.
+- Business Litigation: We can help resolve a number of business disputes with customers, suppliers, contractors, business partners, co-directors and shareholders.
 Our attorneys can also prepare contracts of employment and compromise agreements with your employees.
 This helps avoid future disputes on terms and conditions.

 - Whistleblowing: Did you refuse to take part in illegal or unlawful practices your employer is violating?
 Did you report your employer (or blow the whistle) for these actions and are now experiencing workplace retaliation?
 You have rights under federal whistleblower protection laws as well as under the California Whistleblower Protection Act.